-Norethisterone 5mg tablets postpone the onset of periods by up to 17 days, for special occasions.
+Norethisterone 5mg or Provera 10mg tablets to postpone the onset of periods by up to 17 days, for special occasions.
 Available to buy online from Dr Fox Pharmacy.

 Dr Fox supplies medicine on prescription and charges a small prescription fee based on the order value of each prescription.

 Prescriptions are issued by our doctors online and sent electronically to our pharmacy.

 |up to £10||£1.00|

 If you have your own private or NHS paper prescription please post to our pharmacy (details).

 Dr Fox prices are 25%–50% lower than other UK online clinics.